Noncollinear antiferromagnetic textures driven high harmonic generation from magnetic dynamics in the absence of spin-orbit coupling: Discussion

+Note that while our proposal is based on a pure quantum mechanical effect, recent studies have proposed the exploitation of the nonlinear character of the equations governing the classical magnetic dynamics to excite high frequencies in ferromagnetic skyrmions \cite{Rodrigues2021} or magnonic excitations \cite{Koerner2022}.
+In these approaches the resulting dynamics operate at the GHz regime.
+Alternatively, our approach enables for an emission deep in the THz range.

 A key aspect that differentiates the HHG in noncollinear systems from their Rashba spin-orbit coupling counterparts is the possibility to tune the value of the main parameter which is either the antiferromagnetic s-d exchange energy or the spin-orbit coupling strength.
 In the latter case a potential gate can be used to adjust the Rashba energy.
-In contrast, the s-d exchange parameter in the former case can be adjusted by inserting insulating barriers that can be used to reduce the s-d exchange coupling strength.
+In contrast, the s-d exchange parameter in the former case can be adjusted by inserting an insulating barrier leading to the reduction of the s-d exchange coupling strength.